 We found 7 female pelvic medicine specialists who accept United Healthcare Navigate Plus near Pittsburgh, PA.

-Dr. Michael Bonidie sees patients in Pittsburgh, PA, Erie, PA, and Cranberry Township, PA.
-His medical specialty is urogynecology.
-Patients rated Dr. Bonidie highly, giving him an average of 4.5 stars out of 5.
-Areas of particular interest for Dr. Bonidie include bloodless medicine/transfusion-free surgery.
-He takes United Healthcare Platinum, United Healthcare Compass, United Healthcare Navigate, and more.
-Dr. Bonidie obtained his medical school training at the University of Pittsburgh School of Medicine and performed his residency at a hospital affiliated with Virginia Commonwealth University (VCU).
-In addition to English, he speaks Italian.
-His hospital/clinic affiliations include UPMC Hamot, UPMC Mercy, and UPMC Northwest.
+Dr. Michael Bonidie is an urogynecologist.
+Patient reviews placed him at an average of 4.5 stars out of 5.
+His clinical interests encompass bloodless medicine/transfusion-free surgery.
+Dr. Bonidie takes several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
+After completing medical school at the University of Pittsburgh School of Medicine, he performed his residency at a hospital affiliated with Virginia Commonwealth University (VCU).
+Dr. Bonidie is conversant in Italian.
+His professional affiliations include UPMC Hamot, UPMC Mercy, and UPMC Northwest.

 Clinical interests: Bloodless Medicine/Transfusion-Free Surgery

-Dr. Aisha Taylor is a specialist in urology (urinary tract disease) and urogynecology.
-After completing medical school at Harvard Medical School, she performed her residency at a hospital affiliated with Northwestern University.
-In her practice, Dr. Taylor focuses on endourologic procedures and endoscopic surgery.
-The average patient rating for Dr. Taylor is 5.0 stars out of 5.
-She accepts several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
-Her professional affiliations include UPMC Shadyside, UPMC Mercy, and UPMC Presbyterian.
+Dr. Aisha Taylor specializes in urology (urinary tract disease) and urogynecology.
+She has indicated that her clinical interests include endourologic procedures and endoscopic surgery.
+Dr. Taylor's average patient rating is 5.0 stars out of 5.
+She honors several insurance carriers, including United Healthcare Platinum, United Healthcare Compass, and United Healthcare Navigate.
+Before completing her residency at a hospital affiliated with Northwestern University, Dr. Taylor attended medical school at Harvard Medical School.
+Her hospital/clinic affiliations include UPMC Shadyside, UPMC Mercy, and UPMC Presbyterian.

 Clinical interests: Endourologic Procedures, Endoscopic Surgery, Minimally Invasive Urologic Procedures

-Dr. Lindsay Turner's areas of specialization are female pelvic medicine and reconstructive surgery and obstetrics & gynecology; she sees patients in Pittsburgh, PA.
-Dr. Turner honors several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
+Dr. Lindsay Turner practices female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
+Dr. Turner is an in-network provider for several insurance carriers, including United Healthcare Platinum, United Healthcare Navigate, and Coventry.
 She graduated from Loyola University Chicago, Stritch School of Medicine.

 Conditions / Treatments